BlipOnNobodysRadar/70pct-Goal-Helper/README.md

-# 80 Percent Rule
+# 70 Percent Rule

-Aiming to accomplish 80 percent of your goals in a day is a great way to make consistent progress.
+Aiming to accomplish at least 70 percent of your goals in a day is a great way to make consistent progress.
 Giving yourself the option to choose which tasks to complete helps on those low energy days.

 This simple app makes it easier.